-We specialise in the sale of Fisher & Paykel and Haier-branded products and their installation and after-sales service in Australia.
+We specialise in the sale of Fisher & Paykel, DCS, Elba, De'Longhi and Haier-branded products and their installation and after-sales service in Australia.
 Further information about the Australian Group is available here.

-The Group has over 4,000 employees globally, which includes over 380 employees of FPA Australia.
-FPA Customer Services is also a franchisor, with 6 franchisees.
+The Group has over 4,000 employees globally, which includes over 400 employees of FPA Australia.